tsaad-dev/te/drafts/te-types-update/draft-busi-teas-te-types-update.md

 One option is to keep these definitions in the YANG modules where they have initially been defined: other YANG modules can still import them.
 The drawback of this approach is that it defeating the value of common YANG modules like ietf-te-types since common definitions will be spread around multiple specific YANG modules.

 A second option is to define them in a new common YANG module (e.g., ietf-te-types-ext).
-The drawback of this approach is that it will increase the number of YANG modules providing thiny updates to the ietf-te-types YANG module.
+The drawback of this approach is that it will increase the number of YANG modules providing tiny updates to the ietf-te-types YANG module.

 A third option is to develop a revision of the ietf-te-types YANG module within an RFC8776-bis.
-The drawback of this approach is that the process for developing a big RFC8776-bis just for a thiny update is too high.
+The drawback of this approach is that the process for developing a big RFC8776-bis just for a tiny update is too high.
 Moreover, it is not clear what could be done with the ietf-te-packet-types YANG module which is also defined in {{!RFC8776}} but it does not need to be revised.

 This document explores an alternative option to just update {{!RFC8776}} with a new revision of the module ietf-te-types.